Esri/arcgis-runtime-samples-android/java/manage-bookmarks/README.md

 # Manage Bookmarks
-Demonstrates how to access and add bookmarks to a map.
+Access and add bookmarks to a map.

 ![Manage Bookmarks App](manage-bookmarks.png)